-Hello all Christopher with the Caddis Shack guide service here.
-As most of you who know me know I am a huge two hander fan!
-By two handers I mean switch and spey rods, two handers the swing thing.
-I started this journey about 15 years ago and this style of fishing now lays at my core!
-Where this used to be just for lake run fish ie salmon, browns and steelheadthis passion for the long rods and the swing has moved into and found a home with in my trout and smallmouth fishing as well!
+Hello all.
+Christopher with the Caddis Shack guide service here.
+Those who know me know that I am a huge two-hander fan.
+I started this journey about 15 years ago and now this style of fishing lays at my core!
+I used to primarily fish them for lake run fish (salmon, browns and steelhead), but my passion for two-handers and the swing has now found home with my trout and smallmouth fishing as well.

-The design, taper and feel of this rod is truly a spey rod in small form.
-Will these rods single hand cast, are they light enough to use as an ultra-nymph stick, absolutely.
-However, this rod shines as a true light weight spey rod.
-The Konnnetic HD graphite provides and ultralight swing with, tons of feel throughout the cast, hidden power and an infectious springiness.
-I love these rods because I can cast all day long and walk away from a day on the river, feeling fresh.
-Sports have taken their toll on my shoulder, the spey cast helps to eliminate most of the fatiguing overhead motion.
-Spey casting lend itself to covering a lot of water and working in spots where you are very limited in back casting room, a common problem in the forest of the Midwest).
+The design, taper and feel of the Trout Spey HD rod is truly special.
+These rods will single hand cast and are they light enough to use as an ultra-nymph stick.
+However, this rod really shines when spey casting and working bigger waters.
+The Konnetic HD graphite provides an ultra-light swing with tons of feel throughout the cast, as well as hidden power and an infectious springiness.
+I love these rods because I can cast all day long and walk away from a day on the river feeling fresh not worn out.
+Sports have taken their toll on my shoulder and the spey cast helps to eliminate most of the fatigue the traditional overhead casting motion causes.
+Spey casting lends itself to covering a lot of water and working from spots where there is very limited back casting space (a common problem in the forested waters of the Midwest).

-For those seeking to throw moderate streamers, smaller wets or even dries the 2 and 3 weight offerings make extremely versatile choices across the country.
-And for the person that is ready to take the full plunge into the lightest spey rod on the market there is even a 1 weight to work brook trout or panfish.
-There is an option that can appeal to wide variety of the fly community.
+Streamers, smallmouth bass and big browns have always been passions of mine.
+The Trout Spey HD 4116-4 paired with a Skagit is right at home throwing big meat and covering water for these hungry river beasts.
+For those seeking to throw moderate streamers, smaller wets, or even dries, the 2- and 3-weight offerings make extremely versatile choices across the country.
+And for the person that is ready to take the full plunge into the lightest spey rod on the market, there is even a 1-weight to work brook trout or panfish.
+There are some great options for any species you want to target.

 We specialize in fly fishing trips for Steelhead, Smallmouth and Trout near Escanaba, MI in the beautiful Upper Peninsula (Upper Michigan).
 Float or Wade.
 Expert or Beginner.